Access to justice: United States

 Because the traditional model for delivery services demanded all legal work to be done in a bespoke manner the supply of legal services is generally inelastic.
 Households that are ineligible for legal aid but are not able to easily afford bespoke legal services are effectively underserved by the traditional model.
 A report by the American Bar Association Standing Committee on the Delivery of Legal Services found that "among moderate-income households, 39% used the legal system to attempt resolution of their legal problems, 23% attempted resolution without legal help, and 26% took no action."
+Relatedly, the LSC has also found that low-income Americans in 2022 did not receive any legal help or enough legal help for 92% of the problems that substantially impacted them in the past year.